MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication-types.md

 In this figure:

  - **Host Platform** is the bot hosting platform.
 It can be Azure or any host platform you chose.
  - **Bot Connector Service** facilitates communication between a bot and a channel.
 It converts messages received from channels into activity objects, and send them to the bot's messaging endpoint.
-Likewise, it converts activity objects received from the bot into messages understood by the channel and send them to the channel.
+Likewise, it converts activity objects received from the bot into messages understood by the channel and sends them to the channel.
 - **Bot Adapter**.
 This is the default Bot Framework adapter.
 It performs these tasks:
     - Converts the JSON payload into an object.
 At this point, it is already an activity object, thanks to the Bot Connector Service.
     - Creates a turn context and adds the activity object to it.